craftercms/docs/source/by-role/system-admin/configuration/index.rst

     export TOMCAT_SHUTDOWN_PORT=${TOMCAT_SHUTDOWN_PORT:="8005"}
     export TOMCAT_DEBUG_PORT=${TOMCAT_DEBUG_PORT:="8000"}

-|

 .. _delivery-environment-ports-and-hostnames:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Delivery Environment Ports and Hostnames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can change all the hostnames and ports used for communication by the CrafterCMS delivery applications in ``DELIVERY_INSTALL_DIR/bin/crafter-setenv.sh``:
+The following is an example of the default values for the hostnames and ports used by the CrafterCMS delivery applications ``DELIVERY_INSTALL_DIR/bin/crafter-setenv.sh``:

 .. code-block:: bash
     :caption: *DELIVERY_INSTALL_DIR/bin/crafter-setenv.sh hostnames and ports with defaults*